 Speaker Fees and Contract Considerations

 AI speakers with documented commercial real estate expertise command fees ranging from $15,000 to $50,000 for 45-minute keynotes.
-Former C-suite executives from top-10 CRE firms typically charge $35,000-$50,000, while PropTech founders range from $20,000-$35,000.
-Academic researchers generally charge $15,000-$25,000, though Nobel laureates or bestselling authors command premium rates.
+Former C-suite executives from major CRE firms typically fall at the higher end of this range, while PropTech founders and academic researchers often work within more moderate budgets.
+Celebrity technologists or bestselling authors command premium rates regardless of their specific CRE experience.

 Crimson Speakers maintains detailed technical riders for each AI expert, including specific software requirements, preferred microphone types, and backup presentation protocols.
 This preparation prevents day-of technical disasters that derail AI demonstrations.